Does interesting work eliminate our imposter syndrome and bring genius?

 Fasting is not a secret part of life, it is also a part of a good lifestyle for good health.

-During fasting, our body draws upon our body’s “storage “, first glycogen in the liver, then fat in the fat stores, and to a lesser extent protein in the muscles and connective tissues.
+During fasting, our body takes our body’s storage, first glycogen in the liver, then fat in the fat stores, and to a lesser extent protein in the muscles.

 Our body produces ketone bodies, which are essential second fuel sources for cells and the brain.

-Fasting is a conscious renunciation, a controlled and self -determined experience of deficiency.
+Fasting is a conscious sacrifice, a controlled and self-determined experience of deficiency.

 During fasting, we overcome an existential hunger in a way that gives us physical and mental strength.